IBM/MAX-Image-Caption-Generator-Web-App/README.md

     python app.py

 Once it's finished processing the default images (< 1 minute) you can then access the web app at:
 [http://localhost:8088](http://localhost:8088)

 The Image Caption Generator endpoint must be available at `http://localhost:5000` for the web app to successfully start.

+### Configuring ports

 If you want to use a different port or are running the ML endpoint at a different location you can change them with command-line options: